iandouglas/ini-to-cardcannon/_output/little_shop/stories.md

 As an admin user
 I see the same links as a visitor
 Plus the following links
-- a link to see all users ("/admin/users")
 - a link to my admin dashboard ("/admin/dashboard")
 - a link to log out ("/logout")